4383/4383.github.io/_posts/2019-11-18-use-podman-api-with-stack-user-on-openstack.markdown

 The goal of this article is to show to you how to setup your openstack to allow your `stack` user to run podman commands by using the podman python API.
-We don't want to use either the podman CLI, the sudo command or become root.
+We don't want to use neither the podman CLI, the sudo command or become root.

 It can be a way to automatize things and that we can run as the `stack` user in openstack.